Skip to content

 10. Review and Correct Proper Nouns

 No transcription system — human or AI — gets every proper noun right on the first pass.
 Brand names, personal names, technical jargon, and acronyms are the most common sources of errors.
 After transcribing with Captain Transcribe, do a quick scan of the output focusing on proper nouns and specialized terminology.
-This targeted review takes just a few minutes and ensures your transcript is publication-ready.
+This targeted review takes just a few minutes and ensures your transcript — and any SRT files you export — is publication-ready.

 Putting It All Together